romkatv/powerlevel10k/README.md

 In each case you have to specify the length you want to shorten the directory to.
 So in some cases `POWERLEVEL9K_SHORTEN_DIR_LENGTH` means characters, in others whole directories.

+#### The 'ip' segment

+This segment shows you your current internal IP address.
+It tries to examine all currently used network interfaces and prints the first address it finds.
+In the case that this is not the right IP address you can specify the correct network interface by setting:

+    POWERLEVEL9K_IP_INTERFACE="eth0"

 #### The 'time' segment